lockwo/distreqx/README.md

 <h1 align='center'>distreqx</h1>
 <h2 align='center'>Distrax + Equinox = distreqx.
 Easy Pytree probability distributions and bijectors.</h2>

-distreqx is a [JAX](https://github.com/google/jax)-based library providing implementations of a subset of [TensorFlow Probability (TFP)](https://github.com/tensorflow/probability), with some new features and emphasis on jax compatibility.
+distreqx (pronounced "dist-rex") is a [JAX](https://github.com/google/jax)-based library providing implementations of distributions, bijectors, and tools for statistical and probabilistic machine learning with all benefits of jax (native GPU/TPU acceleration, differentiability, vectorization, distributing workloads, XLA compilation, etc.).

-This is a largely as reimplementation of [distrax](https://github.com/google-deepmind/distrax) using [equinox](https://github.com/patrick-kidger/equinox), much of the code/comments/documentation/tests are directly taken or adapted from distrax so all credit to the DeepMind team.
+The origin of this repo is a reimplementation of [distrax](https://github.com/google-deepmind/distrax), (which is asubset of [TensorFlow Probability (TFP)](https://github.com/tensorflow/probability), with some new features and emphasis on jax compatibility) using [equinox](https://github.com/patrick-kidger/equinox).
+As a result, much of the original code/comments/documentation/tests are directly taken or adapted from distrax (original distrax copyright available at end of README.)

-Features include:
+Current features include:

 - Probability distributions
 - Bijectors